POST WORKSHOP FOLLOW-UP

 -the WAR of ART.
 If you really want to follow the artists path and express and communicate in a dynamic way with your photography, then I strongly encourage you to read Steven Pressfield’s books and understand Resistance.
 Start with this one.

-• On my 10+ hour workshops, I provide a healthy whole-food plant-based meal (vegan).
+• On my 10+ hour and Mentoring workshops, I provide a healthy whole-food plant-based meal.
 Inevitably, a certain percentage of you will ask, Why do you eat like this?
-It’s not a short answer, but I will say:
+In short, it checks all the boxes and I strongly believe:

-There is nothing you can do that would make a more powerful and positive impact, for the health
+There is no one decision you could make that would have a more powerful and positive impact to

 I strongly encourage you to watch and learn from these documentaries on Netflix:

-• Finally, in addition to the photographic journey and the artist’s creative path, caring for the health of our body and the well-being of the planet - there is one more thing that I must mention.
-Meditation.
+• In addition to the photographic journey and the artist’s creative path, caring for the health of our body and the well-being of the planet, I must also mention - Meditation.
 This is an extremely powerful and positive force that I strongly believe we can ALL benefit greatly from.
-It’s not hard and does not require a lot of time.
 As an artist now delving deeper into the aspects of self-awareness and mindfulness, you will see HUGE rewards in creating some spaciousness around the chatter of the mind.

 Headspace App.
 I use this App frequently and it’s great for beginners.
 They offer a free-trial.